A new ionisation network and radiation transport module in PLUTO: Introduction

 Observationally, the presence of non-equilibrium plasma has been shown in many environments.
 Studies including \cite{Becker1980, Claas1989, Brinkmann1999, Bamba2016, Suzuki2018} found evidence for under-ionised/over-ionised plasma in the X-ray spectrum of young ($\lesssim 2000$ yr) SN remnants.
 Corresponding simulations of the supernovae bubbles also show significant effects of the NEI on observable ions \citep{Hamilton1983, Shull1983, Itoh1988, Slavin1992, Slavin2015, ZhangGao2019} .
 Non-equilibrium effects have also been attributed to the non-detection of \ion{N}{v} compared to \ion{O}{vi} or failure of a CIE fit in the galactic winds \citep{Breitschwerdt1999, Breitschwerdt2003, Chisholm2018, Gray2019}, excess X-ray background \citep{Breitschwerdt1994}, lack of \ion{C}{iv} and \ion{N}{v} in the local bubble \citep{DeAvillez2012} and the missing baryons in the warm-hot ionised medium (WHIM) in the intergalactic medium (IGM) \citep{Yoshikawa2003, Cen2006, Bertone2008}.

 Numerically there have been several considerations of non-equilibrium ionisation effects.
 Some of the codes \citep{Kafatos1973, Shapiro1976,Schmutzler1993,Gnat2007,Bradshaw2009,Gnat2017} only studied the temporal evolution of the IN of a plasma that did not involve spatial dynamics.
 One approximate method to combine spatial dynamics with the ionisation network is to calculate the cooling and heating rates based on isochoric or isobaric evolution and then use these tables in a full hydro calculation \citep{Sutherland2003, Vasiliev2013a}.
-More comprehensive 1D steady state codes have been developed to include a self consistent ionisation network that evolves with fluid dynamics.
-Among them, \cite{Shull1979, Allen2008, Gnat2009} consider a coupling between radiative transfer and the ionisation.
-However, these models are limited to solving a plane parallel steady state shock for a given shock velocity. \cite{Breitschwerdt1999, Slavin1992, Slavin2015} consider solution in spherical geometry but do not include any radiative transfer.
+More comprehensive 1D steady state codes have been developed to include a self-consistent ionisation network that evolves with fluid dynamics.
+Among them, \cite{Shull1979, Allen2008, Gnat2009} consider a coupling between the radiative transfer and the ionisation.
+However, these models are limited to solving a plane parallel steady state shock for a given shock velocity. \cite{Breitschwerdt1999, Slavin1992, Slavin2015} consider solutions in spherical geometry but do not include any radiative transfer.

 A popular method of solving the RT problem in a scattering dominated system is to use the Eddington approximation.
-This is valid when the specific intensity is assumed to be nearly isotropic, or up to a linear dependence on $\cos(\theta)$ from the direction of propagation \citep{Chandrasekhar1960, Hummer1971,Hummer1973,ryb+light}.
+This method is valid when the specific intensity is assumed to be nearly isotropic, or up to a linear dependence on $\cos(\theta)$ from the direction of propagation \citep{Chandrasekhar1960, Hummer1971,Hummer1973,ryb+light}.
 However, this method is inadequate in the optically thin limit as the specific intensity becomes strongly forward peaked.
-Techniques to overcome this problem is to use a direct flux limiter in the free streaming limit \citep{Levermore1981} or using M1 closure method \citep{Levermore1984, Gnedin2001, Fuksman2019} in which the second and zeroth moment of specific intensity are connected through an Eddington tensor that works both in optically thick and thin limit.
+Techniques to overcome this problem include using a direct flux limiter in the free streaming limit \citep{Levermore1981} or using the M1 closure method \citep{Levermore1984, Gnedin2001, Fuksman2019} in which the second and zeroth moment of specific intensity are connected through an Eddington tensor that works both in optically thick and thin limits.
 The specific form of the Eddington tensor is, however, chosen in an \textit{ad-hoc} way.
-The state-of-the art method is to use the method of rays to solve for the Eddington tensor at each location and use this tensor for closing the moment equations \citep{Stone1992, Davis2012, Jiang2012}.
+The state-of-the-art method is to use the method of rays to solve for the Eddington tensor at each location and use this tensor for closing the moment equations \citep{Stone1992, Davis2012, Jiang2012}.